Blue-Beaker/mte_patches/README.md

 - Insertion Tweak

   When putting your held item into the storage, prevent swapping the hovered item out from the storage.

+### Biomes O Plenty
+#### Connection Timeout
+Add a timeout when it's retrieving trail info, prevent it from freezing the loading progress forever on a lossy internet connection.